 This conversation will be recorded for accuracy, no identifying information will be used in note taking and planning process.
 This is only for the purpose of assisting us with fully documenting responses.
 The recording of this conversation will immediately be destroyed after transcription.
 The information collected from all the group discussions and interviews will be put into a final report.
-This report will go to our collaboration, the US Office on Violence Against Women, our funding source, and the Vera Institute of Justice, our technical support for the grant. [see edits above made to thei paragraph]
+This report will go to our collaboration, the US Office on Violence Against Women, our funding source, and the Vera Institute of Justice, our technical support for the grant.

-By participating in this focus group today you are telling us that you are okay with helping us collect information for our needs assessment. participating in our project which includes your participation today, Yyour comments are being used anonymously in a report and possibly also may be used in developing a plan and activities to address ways to improve services.
+By participating in this focus group today you are telling us that you are okay with helping us collect information for our needs assessment.
+Participating in our project which includes your participation today, Your comments are being used anonymously in a report and possibly also may be used in developing a plan and activities to address ways to improve services.

 For any care attendants or communication partner present, although we value the work you do everyday, this focus group is intended for the individual you are supporting, therefore as much as possible we would like to hear directly from the individual.
 We encourage you to refrain from providing your own perspective on the topics we are discussing today.